 “2 Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.
 3 Everyone who has this hope in him purifies himself, just as he is pure.”
 1 John 3:2, 3, NIV.

 Unfortunately, while many people know this, at the same time they don’t.
 I was talking to a guy I’m discipling.
-We went through this passage and as we read it he turned to me and said straight to me “He doesn’t know what this hope is!”
+We went through this passage and as we read it he said straight to me “He doesn’t know what this hope is!”
 I’m not saying he is not a Christian.
 I’m saying that he does not understand all that God has done for him in the Cross of Christ.
-But even here I wonder if we’ve short changed the glory of the Cross.
-We talk about the death of Christ bringing forgiveness however the cross brings so much more.
-We need to also understand that forgiveness and reconciliation is the open door to all the spiritual blessings of God to us in Christ Jesus our Lord.
+However that being said, I wonder even in our understanding of the Cross we have short changed its glory.
+We often focus on forgiveness however the cross brings so much more than this.
+Forgiveness and reconciliation is the foundation to all the spiritual blessings and treasure we have in Christ.
 (Ephesians 1)

 “18 I pray also that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in the saints,” Ephesians 1:18, NIV.

-Spiritual dryness is a real problem ,but like I said, I wonder if we’ve made the problem more complicated that what it should be.
-It seems to me that the key lies in preaching the gospel again.
+Spiritual dryness is a real problem, but like I said, I wonder if we’ve made the problem more complicated that it should be.
+It seems that the key lies in preaching the gospel again.
 But the gospel we preach is the gospel of HOPE from beginning to end.

 However a word of caution.
 I’ve observed that most believers understand that we have a hope.
 What they don’t understand is what this hope is.
 To preach the gospel of hope is to take people on a journey, a guided tour of the landscape of this hope which God has placed before us.
 And when we do this, by God’s grace, we pray that what will spring up will be a renewed faith in the Lord Jesus and a deeper, more Christ like love for each other.